SophieMeier/Climate-Regulation-Service/README.md

 Land use and land cover types get assigned specific climate cooling capacities regarding the tree cover, soil property, and area size.
 Land cover and land use information are taken from the land cover model Germany (lbm-de), information on tree cover was derived from 'Stadtgruenraster' and the 'Street-Tree" dataset.
 For areas with a high cooling capacity (above 80) and a area larger than 2 ha, cooling distance of 100 m was estimated in the case study of Germany (based on Jaganmohan et al. 2016).

 The users are invited to check carfully, if they need to adapt the cooling capacity values, cooling distances and area size thresholds according to the climate and city structure in their specific datasets.

 OUTPUT DATASETS

 The output datasets area:
-* a dataset with the climate cooling capacity for each polygon
+* a dataset with the climate cooling capacity for each land use/land cover area (each polygon)
 * a dataset with the mean climate cooling capacity of each city
 * a dataset with the percentage of inhabitants living in areas that show a good - very good cooling capacity (cooling capacity more than 60)